top of page

 To my surprise, after driving a short 15 minutes, we were already outside Barcelona.
 The house was in a really quiet area, that seemed lost in the middle of the forest, far away from the noise of the city.

-1. Preparing the calçots
+1. Preparing the Calçots

-preparing the calçots
+Cristina preparing the calçots for the barbecue

 2. Cooking the calçots and the meat

-As the fire became more intense, we put the calçots on top of it, and let them cook -or maybe we should say burn- for a few minutes.
+As the fire became more intense, we put the calçots on top of it, and let them cook (or maybe we should say burn!) for a few minutes.
 Once the outside was carbonated, they started to release some juice.
 That’s when you know it is done!

 Between each round of calçots, Cristina’s godfather threw in some more wood so that the fire kept burning intensely.

 After all the calçots were made, the fire was stopped, and then we started to cook the meat (a lot of it!) on the embers.
 There was lamb, botifarra, chorizo and morcilla.
-All of it typically Spanish and a must for a calçotada!
+All of it is typically Spanish and a must for a Catalan calçotada!

 3. Eating the calçots!

-And then -finally!-, we were called in to eat!
+And then (finally!), we were called in to eat!
 My first calçotada!
-All of this cooking had made me really hungry… Plus let’s not forget we are in Spain, so it was already at least 3 in the afternoon!
+All of this cooking had made me really hungry… Plus, let’s not forget we are in Spain, so it was already at least 3 in the afternoon!

 Even though cooking the calçots was good fun, this was nothing compared to eating them…

-To be an expert at this Catalan tradition, you must get the help of locals to explain you some tips on how to eat it!
-There is a strange technic about sliding away the burnt part with 2 fingers, then plunging the calçot into the “salsa de calçots” (also called “salvitxada”), pretty similar to the “romesco” sauce.
+There is a strange technique to eating calçots where you slide away the burnt part with 2 fingers, then plunge the calçot into the “salsa de calçots” (also called “salvitxada”), pretty similar to “romesco” sauce.
 Then you need to bring this thing back to your mouth, and the only way to do so is by raising it 20 cms over your head!

 Pictures credit: Guillaume Jaques & Cristina Gil for Barcelona Slow Travel